Robust approximate Bayesian inference

 \end{proof}

-In view of Theorem~\ref{th:theo2}, the resulting point estimates and credible sets converge to their frequentist analogues.

-If $\psi(y;\theta)$ is bounded in $y$, i.e.\ if the estimator $\tilde\theta$ is B-robust, then the ABC-R posterior is resistant with respect to slight violations of the model assumptions.
-The advantage of the ABC-R posterior with respect to a robust posterior distribution of the form (\ref{postR}) is that the former allows to easily deal with multidimensional parameters, and thus avoids the difficulties of the quasi-likelihood.
-Moreover, it is computable also for very small sample sizes, provided $\tilde\theta$ is finite, and thus avoids the numerical instabilities of the empirical likelihood.
+If $\psi(y;\theta)$ is bounded in $y$, i.e.\ if the estimator $\tilde\theta$ is B-robust, then the ABC-R posterior is resistant with respect to slight violations of model assumptions.
+More precisely, the following theorem shows that the ABC-R posterior inherits the robustness properties of the estimating equation.